Should you buy a Ford car now with heavy discounts? Know here

 Buying a Ford car now will majorly depend on factors like price, ownership tenure and tolerance level for inconveniences.

-Ford became the latest automobile brand in India to call quit.
-The shock came after the exit of Chevrolet and Harley Davidson, minimising American presence more in the Indian auto market.
+Ford recently became the latest to quit local production in India.
+The development follows the exit of other US brands like Chevrolet and Harley Davidson, minimizing American presence more in the Indian auto market.

-Now, with Ford already announced its exit from the Indian market, the cars from the brand are being offered at huge discounts in an order to clear out the inventory in both showrooms and at the company's end as well.
+Now, with Ford India already announced it is shutting its production facilities in the country, the cars from the brand are reportedly being offered at huge discounts in order to clear out the inventory in showrooms and at the company's end as well.

-It is of course very tempting for the consumers to go for such discounts and buy a brand new Ford car, especially right ahead of the upcoming festive season.

 Is this the right time to buy a brand new or even a pre-owned Ford car?
 Let's check the factors that should be kept in mind while deciding on buying a Ford car now.